-Full-spectrum family medicine is taught throughout the three-year program.
-The depth and breadth of the outpatient and inpatient family medicine learning experience has been enriched by the residency's merger with Health West, Inc., a Federally Qualified Community Health Center, whose mission is "healthcare for everyone."
+Full-spectrum family medicine is taught throughout the 3-year program.
+The depth and breadth of the outpatient and inpatient family medicine learning experience has been enriched by the residency's merger with Health West, Inc., a Federally Qualified Community Health Center, whose mission is "Healthcare for Everyone."
 The residency clinic is proud of achieving Patient Centered Medical Home recognition through the NCQA in early 2015.

 First-year residents spend 1-2 half-days per week in clinic, second-year residents 2-3 half-days, and third-year residents 3-4 half-days.
 Residents gradually increase their clinic volume from 4 to 8-10 patients per half-day, gradually building a practice by caring for individuals and families and following them through hospitalizations, surgeries, obstetrical deliveries, and nursing home admissions.

 Residents learn to perform numerous procedures, depending on personal interest: colposcopy, circumcision, vasectomy, an array of dermatologic procedures, joint aspiration and injection, and osteopathic manipulation among others.
 Residents participate in ACLS, ATLS, PALS, ALSO, and Neonatal Resuscitation courses.
-In the hospital and specialty clinics residents may learn endotracheal intubation, arterial and central line placement, thoracentesis, paracentesis, sigmoidoscopy, and colonoscopy.
+In the hospital and specialty clinics residents may learn procedures such as endotracheal intubation, arterial and central line placement, thoracentesis, paracentesis.

 Didactic lectures are held during the lunch period each week-day and every Thursday afternoon.
 Topics cover the full spectrum of family medicine, including quality improvement, billing and coding, and practice management.